mrKirushko/OxyWitleaf2CSV/README.md

    - If you use Windows:

-  Rename the file you just got from the devie to `patient.bin` and execute `process.bat` file.
+  Rename the file you just got from the devie to `patient.bin` and execute the `process.bat` file.

-  Then open "R Console" and set current directory to your OxyWitleaf2CSV project directory using the top menu or "setwd()" function.
+  Then open "R Console" and set the current directory to your OxyWitleaf2CSV project directory using the top menu or "setwd()" function.

   Enter the following command into the console:
   ``` R
   input_file = "patient.csv"
   ```
-  Open `csv_graph.R` file and select "Execute all" from the "Edit" menu.
+  Open the `csv_graph.R` file and select "Execute all" from the "Edit" menu.

  5) Enjoy :).

-You will get a CSV file containting 4 columns:
+You will get a CSV file containing 4 columns:
  - "Section" - recording session number;
  - "Timestamp" - full date and time when a sample was taken;
  - "SpO2" - oxygen saturation value;
  - "PR" - pulse rate;

-Field separator used is ";".
+The field separator used is ";".

-If you have Microsoft Office 2010 or above then it is reccomended to use LibreOffice as it allows you to choose appropriate field separator and column format.
+If you have Microsoft Office 2010 or above, then it is recommended to use LibreOffice as it allows you to choose an appropriate field separator and column format.

-You will also get a PNG picture for each recording session named "plot1.png" to "plotN.png" where "N" is the number of recordinga available in the BIN file.
+You will also get a PNG picture for each recording session named "plot1.png" to "plotN.png" where "N" is the number of recordings available in the BIN file.
 Each picture will look somewhat like this:

 <div><img src="./README_md_pictures/example_plot.png" width="800em" ></img></div>

-If you want smoother graphics with anti-aliasing enable you can open "csv_graph.R" file and replace the line ```use_Cairo = FALSE``` with ```use_Cairo = TRUE``` and run "csv_graph.R" script again to see if the results are more appealing.
+If you want smoother graphics with anti-aliasing enabled you can open the "csv_graph.R" file and replace the line ```use_Cairo = FALSE``` with ```use_Cairo = TRUE``` and run the "csv_graph.R" script again to see if the results are more appealing.

 The files should be enough to compose your report.